There’s a new breed of bullies targeting youngsters while they play computer games online.

 “It is awful that children can’t feel safe in their own private spaces, their own bedrooms.”

-To find a counsellor see the BACP therapist directory.
+To find a counsellor who specialises in children and young people, see our Therapist directory.